BWGZK/Orientation-Adjust-Tool/README.md

 | 110 |Flip along the bottom left-top right corner|(4,2,3,1)|Target[x,y,z]=Source[sx-y,sy-x,z]|

 We designed the DNN network, input the heart magnetic resonance image of the scrambled orientation, and output the number corresponding to the magnetic resonance image (classification problem, divided into 8 mutually exclusive categories).
 Finally, we embedded the network into the UI interface and command line tools to form the Cardiac MRI Orientation Adjust Tool.
-The model is trained and tested on the [MSCMRseg](https://zmiclab.github.io/zxh/0/mscmrseg19/data.html)
+The model is trained and tested on the [MSCMRseg](https://zmiclab.github.io/zxh/0/mscmrseg19/data.html) dataset.

 ### UI interface